pfsense/docs/source/firewall/firewall-rule-troubleshooting.rst

 at the switch level, and pfSense has no knowledge of the traffic.
 If there is a need to control access in this way, the systems in question should be on separate interfaces on the pfSense firewall.
-When on different “legs” of the network, their traffic will route through the pfSense system, and full control of the flow can be attained.
+When on different "legs" of the network, their traffic will route through the pfSense system, and full control of the flow can be attained.

 Port Forward *pass* action